- Professor Parry Guilford

 Supporting research in Louis' memory

 In 2017 Louis Fouchault was diagnosed with gastric cancer.
-Upon his death, Louis' friends and family raised funds which were donated to CTCR to further our work with synthetic lethal drugs which will one day benefit his nieces and nephews.
+Upon his death, Louis' friends and family raised funds which were donated to CTCR to further our work with synthetic lethal drugs which will one day benefit his nieces and nephews and all other CDH1 mutation carriers.